Jrk373/MachineLearningDemo/README.md

 Right click on the "Open in Google Colab" button at the top of the paget.

 Select "Open in new tab"

+You can then run all of the code by selecting "Runtime > Run All" from the menu bar.